JonasToth/jonastoth.github.io/content/posts/optimized_git_cloning.md

 ```
 It is possible to remap references, but this is not in scope of this blog post.

-## Deepen the Git History
+## Deepen the History

 Converting a repository to a full history is done with `git fetch --unshallow`.
 Extending the shallow history works either based on a commit count with `git fetch --deepen=1000` or via a time point with `git fetch --shallow-since=02.05.2025`.

-## General Speed Improvements for Large Repositories
+## General Speed Improvements

 The following quick notes provide pointers to look out for.
-- again, use `scalar`, it controls the right knobs
+- again, use `scalar`, it controls the right knobs out of the box
 - call `git maintenance start` on your repository
 - consider using `git config core.fsMonitor true` and `git config core.untrackedCache true`
 - have your repository on fast storage, at least SSD, maybe even NVME drives